Yhinner/SinaWeiboScraper/README.md

 ### Output
 Results will be in ```output``` folder in csv format.
 Each query generates one csv file.
 Excel has problem displaying Chinese characters.
 So viewing through other text editor is better(If you are using Mac, you can use Numbers to open the csv files).

+### How to developer
+For now this program only supports query with keyword for my own purpose. everyone is free to explore new features.
+There is one thing needs to be noted that it does not use Sina Weibo API since Weibo limits the amount of data to query if API is used.
+It basically uses broswer cookie to login, url address to do search.
+Please submit a pull request if you are read to contribute.